Visiting Munich’s Christmas Markets

 - By Air

 The nearest airport is Munich International Airport, about 35 minutes (25mls/40km) from the centre of Munich by taxi.
 There is also a rail connection that takes around 40 minutes.
-Take a browse through ebookers.com for departures from your local airport.
+Search for your flights in one easy place with Booking.com and book your car rental all at the same time.
+This reliable travel search engine will scan for your favoured routes and chosen dates.

 - By Car